 - Drip coffee/espresso maker, electric kettle with automatic shutoff

 Residents moving into an apartment can also bring additional cooking supplies.

 Fridges and Microwaves

-- Residence Halls: Students in residence halls may purchase a microwave (700 watts or less) and/or mini-refrigerator (4.3 cubic feet or less).
-The University Bookstores sells small refrigerators and/or microwaves that meet these size requirements.
-They will accept orders while supplies last, and staff notify you with pick-up information before move-in.
+- Residence Halls: Students in residence halls may bring a microwave (700 watts or less) and/or mini-refrigerator (4.3 cubic feet or less).

 - Apartments: All of our apartments have refrigerators.
 There are microwaves provided in Keeler, Radius, Yudof, and the efficiency units in Wilkins (but not the 1- and 2-bedroom apartments).
 You can review your building’s webpage for more information about the kitchen in your unit.

 All buildings (except Keeler and Wilkins apartments) have community kitchen areas with a stovetop, oven, microwaves, sink, and counter space.
 Cooking equipment is available to check out from your building's Information Desk.

 Prohibited Appliances (Residence Halls only)

 Appliances with open heating elements are not allowed in residence halls, including electric grills and all-in-one makers (e.g. waffle iron, griddle, panini/pizza/quesadilla maker, etc.), toaster/toaster oven, hotplate, oil popcorn maker, air fryer, slow cooker, rice cooker, pressure cooker, etc.